MAHTEP/OPENSC2/README.md

-# OPENSC2 in nutshell
+# OPENSC2 in a nutshell

-Open-source object-oriented software for the multi-physical analysis of thermal-hydraulic and electro-dynamic transients in Superconducting cables for magnetic-confinement and power transmission applications.
+Object-oriented software for multiphisics simulations of Superconducting cables.

 ## Features